NIWA-Hideyuki/Fulcon/README.md

 Fulcon / Slot-OS Platform 0.3    Copyright (C) 2015-2016 NIWA Hideyuki
     Apache License Version 2.0

-`Fulcon/Slot-OS` is the system container platform.
+## What is Fulcon/Slot-OS?

-Slot-OS divides the HOST machine into two or more software partitions (slot).
-Each partition can be operated like another machine of the same composition.
+- Slot-OS divides the HOST machine into two or more software partitions (slot).
-- Slot is a virtual partition divided with software.
-- CPU%, a number of CPU, MEMORY, and virtual NIC of each slot can be set dynamically in each slot.
-- The image of OS of Slot is generated from HOST OS.
-Download is unnecessary.
+- Each slot can be operated like another machine of the same composition.

-Fulcon/ Root of the Slot-OS container has a strong root authority, and the same operation as root of HOST is possible.
+- Root of the Fulcon/Slot-OS container has a strong root authority, and the same operation as root of HOST is possible.
+- The slot can dynamically compose the network.
+(SDN function)

+## Function of Fulcon/Slot-OS
+- Function to divide machine into two or more slots
+- Function to generate image for slot from rootfs of HOST
+- Dynamic addition and deletion (SDN) function of two or more Internet Protocol addresses
+- Allocation of resource of each slot (CPU%, number of CPU, and memory size) and dynamic modification function
+- Console function of slot
+- Listing function of the entire slot
+- Suspension (temporary stop) and resume of slot
+- Automatic update-function of two or more slots
+- High-speed backup function

-Fulcon can handle CentOS 7 , Ubuntu 15.04, Fedora 23
+Fulcon can handle CentOS 7, Ubuntu 15.04, Fedora 23

 ### Install pacage